 Jill stopped to catch her breath as she crested the hill, which allowed some of the others to pass her.
 Mayhem ensued as all eyes focused on the body hanging a short distance away, as screams and cries of disbelief echoed through the trees.

-Brynn ran toward the voices, her heart pounding wildly as she caught site of the group.
+Brynn ran toward the voices, her heart pounding wildly as she caught sight of the group.
 "What's going on?"

 "Look!"
 Jill said, pointing to the body hanging from the tree.